archival-IIIF/server/readme.md

     The docker compose comes with support for [Loris](https://github.com/loris-imageserver/loris).
 1. Adapt the provided `docker-compose.yml`:
-    * Clone the `web` service definition to create multiple services and use the env variable `IIIF_SERVER_SERVICES` to define which services that container should run
+    * Clone the `web` service definition to create multiple services and use the env variable `IIIF_SERVER_SERVICES` to define which services that container should run.
 1. Set up volumes for the following:
     * `app-conf`: The PM2 configuration file
     * `universal-viewer-conf`: The Universal Viewer configuration file